-Weight training after the menopause is particularly important.
-The reduction of hormone levels with age has many effects on women’s health and wellbeing.
-When going through the menopause, exercise has been found to be an effective tool in combatting many of the challenges these changes pose.
+Weight training after menopause is particularly important.
+The reduction of hormone levels with age has many effects on women’s health and well-being.
+When going through menopause, exercise is an effective tool for combatting many of the challenges posed.

-Menopausal changes include mood fluctuations, a slower metabolism, and guarding against the risk of certain injuries and conditions that increase with age.
-Here we focus upon the core benefits of weight and resistance training after the menopause, and the significant health benefits it provides.
+Menopausal changes include mood fluctuations, slower metabolism, and guarding against the risk of certain injuries and conditions.
+Here we focus on the core benefits of weight and resistance training after menopause.

 1. Benefits bone health

 Strength training helps to increase bone density, thus helping to develop stronger bones.
 Even the addition of ankle weights during a walk or hike can greatly enhance the benefits of these activities.

 2. Weight training boosts metabolism

 A reduction in muscle mass and metabolic function occur with

 A way to slow the metabolism is to use strength and weight training to develop muscle mass.
 A higher muscle-to-body fat ratio results in a faster metabolism, which helps you to lose weight during menopause.

 It is a myth that women will get bulky muscles from weight training.
 Not only would a significant surplus in calorific intake be required, but